shiy1022/slab_qick_calib/README_experiments.md

 The SLAB QICK calibration framework provides a comprehensive set of experiments for characterizing and calibrating superconducting qubits.
 The framework is built on top of the QICK hardware platform and provides a high-level interface for running quantum experiments.

-Before running experiments, make sure a nameserver is running on the network, the QICK board is connected to it, and the IP address in your configuration matches that of the nameserver.
+Before running experiments, make sure a nameserver is running on the network (on whatever computer you want to run it, open NameServer.ipynb and run with that computer's IP address).
+Then, on QICK board, go to pyro4 folder and open Notebook 1, setting th.  the QICK board is connected to it, and the IP address in your configuration matches that of the nameserver.

 ## Experiment Configuration